geoseiden/chat-connect/README.md

-# wadosv
+# Whatsapp Don't Save

-A flutter app to start a whatsapp chat with a soomeone without saving their number.
+A flutter app to start a whatsapp chat with a someone without saving their number.